schneebergerlab/msyd/example_workflow.md

 It is described in `view_reference.md`.

 ```
-# CP116283 is the contig corresponding to chromosome 3 in Col-CC
+# CP116282 is the id corresponding to chromosome 3 in Col-CC
 $ pasy view -e "on CP116283" -i athalianas.pff -o athalianas-chr3.pff
 ```